 Assess Before You Dress

 It’s great to pack everything securely and make sure your items are dry, but you also have to ready yourself for this weather.
+Taking the time to check your weather app or have a look at the Bureau of Meteorology website for the weather forecast before moving day can help you prepare for any potential heavy rainfall.

 Be sure to wear non-slip shoes or shoes with good grip.
 A wet weather jacket is also handy as you won’t exactly have the free hand to hold an umbrella.